MicrosoftDocs/sandbox/sandbox/gamedev/azure-gaming-samples.md

 You can check the source code and the relevant documentation on [GitHub](https://github.com/dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos) and read the relevant blog post [here](https://dgkanatsios.com/2018/01/12/using-azure-functions-and-cosmos-db-to-create-a-game-leaderboard/).

-## Analytics with Event Hubs, Azure Functionsm, Cosmos DB, and Datalake
+## Analytics with Event Hubs, Azure Functions, Cosmos DB, and Datalake

 [![Get the source](../media/buttons/source2.png)](https://aka.ms/azanalyticssample)